softdevteam/pavel.yaiwr/README.md

 [x] Implement stack-based VM

+[x] Implement print statement

+[ ] Propogate all errors to top-level where the error is printed

 [ ] Add support for custom error handling, i.e InterpError

-[ ] Implement print statement based on grmtools

 [ ] Use actions to make an AST on the fly (see e.g. https://github.com/ltratt/pizauth/blob/master/src/config.y)